OSHA encourages employers to provide AEDs in the workplace

 - Not yet started?
 The AED Plus will tell you to get started.

 - Compressions stopped?
 It will tell you to continue.

 According to OSHA, automated external defibrillators (AEDs) are an important lifesaving technology and may have a role to play in treating workplace cardiac arrest.
-To assist in addressing AED issues, information is provided below regarding occupational risk factors and the use of AEDs in the workplace.
+Information is provided below regarding occupational risk factors and the use of AEDs in the workplace.

 - AED Programs Give Lay Rescuers Confidence - Hank Constantine, ZOLL Director of Marketing for AEDs, focuses on the lay rescuer in this ISHN article, and how to give him or her the confidence and courage to act swiftly and decisively.
 That response depends on preparation and training, which in turn depends on having an AED program in place.